DHTMLX/docs-diagram/docs/lines/configuration_properties.md

 # Line properties

-{{note While specifying color values of the item, you can use the following formats: HEX, RGBA, RGB, HSL, or HSLA.}}
+{{note While specifying color values of the item, use the HEX format.}}

 ## Common properties